Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: RDE Metrics

+Figures \ref{fig:gc-e2},\ref{fig:gc-e3} show additional scenarios from case studies illustrated in Section \ref{sec:cases}.
 Table \ref{tab:question_mapping} shows how the questions from the paper's case studies align with an existing XAI taxonomy \cite{liao2021question}.
 The table highlights specific questions on model fairness and sensitivity to perturbations, which lack explicit counterparts in the question bank.